Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 Help patients and assist in various departments at our clinics.
 We are looking for help with:

 Assisting in specialty departments.
-Volunteers assist staff in Urgent Care, Outpatient Surgery, Family Beginnings, and other departments as needed.
+Volunteers assist staff in Urgent Care, Ambulatory Surgery, and other departments as needed.

 Assisting in Radiology (Bellevue, Capitol Hill Campus, and Tacoma clinics only).
 Volunteers assist with MRIs on weekends and evenings by interacting with patients and assisting staff.